 Things that may raise the risk of problems are:

 Prior to Procedure

-- Some tests such as an ECG to test your heart or brain scans
+- Tests that will need to be done, such as an ECG or brain scans

 General anesthesia will be used.
 You will be asleep.